datadonK23/Thoughtful_DL/README.md

 * TODO - Callbacks and Tensorboard

 For more details, see `readme.md` in each projects main directory.

+## Requirements
+Run `conda env create -f environment.yml` to create an environment with all dependencies.
+Afterwards run `conda activate DeepLearning` to activate it.

 ## License
 MIT License